 Some of its well-known oncologists are Dr. Sumantra Ray, Dr. Gouri Sankar Bhattacharya, Dr. Gautam Mukhopadhyay, Dr. Saurabh Ghosh, Dr. Soumya Bhattacharya, Dr. Jayesh Kumar Jha, Dr. Sanjoy Mandal, Dr. Indraneel Saha, Dr. Koushik Chatterjee, Dr. Sayan Kundu, and Dr. Prasenjit Chatterjee etc.

-Pancreatic cancer hospitals of Bangalore
+Pancreatic cancer hospitals in Bangalore

 There are over 25 oncology hospitals in Bangalore such as Fortis Hospital, BGS Global Hospital, Manipal Hospital, Apollo Hospitals, The Bangalore Hospital, Mazumdar Shaw Medical Centre, Apollo Specialty Hospital, Kidwai Memorial Institute of Oncology, HCG Cancer Centre, known for treating and curing cancer patients.